allenz0810/OdeToFood/README.md

 # OdeToFood

-dot net core application for reviewing restaurants
+dot net core application with angular 2 and type script.